bedatadriven/renjin-website/documentation/contributor-guide.md

 ## The Slow Interpreter

-The slow interpreter, whose entry point is Contex.eval(), simply walks the R Abstract Syntax Tree at runtime in the same fashion that GNU R does, evaluting symbols and function calls.
+The slow interpreter, whose entry point is `Context.eval()`, simply walks the R Abstract Syntax Tree at runtime in the same fashion that GNU R does, evaluting symbols and function calls.

 Variables are assigned as elements in the heavyweight `Environment` instance, and each new function invocation gets its own Environment and a new context.
-While there are a many -- many -- aspects of this interpreter that can still be optimized, from argument matching to variable lookup, it is unlikely that this intrerpreter, with all it's flexibility, will likely stay pretty slow.
+While there are a many --many-- aspects of this interpreter that can still be optimized, from argument matching to variable lookup, it is unlikely that this interpreter, with all it's flexibility, will get much faster.

 Instead, Renjin focuses on optimizing workloads that are the most important in statistical computation and data prepration and analysis.
-Renjin accomplishes this by _deferring_ real work as much as possible in the slow interpreter, and by compiling critical paths (sapply, vapply, for) of R to JVM byte code.
+Renjin accomplishes this by _deferring_ real work as much as possible in the slow interpreter, and by compiling critical paths (`sapply`, `vapply`, `for`) of R to JVM byte code.

 ## The Vector Pipeliner

 Deferring work is possible because Renjin introduces a degree of seperation between data and algorithms: its builtins (see below) do not operate on raw arrays the way that GNU R does, but rather on instances of the `Vector` interface.

 So when the slow interpreter encounters an R expression like: